NCI Drug Dictionary

 The NCI Drug Dictionary contains technical definitions and synonyms for drugs/agents used to treat patients with cancer or conditions related to cancer.
 Each drug entry includes links to check for clinical trials listed in NCI's List of Cancer Clinical Trials.

 A deoxycytidine analog and high-affinity substrate for deoxycytidine kinase (DCK), labeled with fluorine F 18, with potential diagnostic activity upon positron emission tomography (PET) imaging.
 [18F]L-FAC is preferentially taken up by and accumulated in cells with high deoxycytidine kinase (DCK) levels, such as in tumor cells with dysregulated nucleoside metabolism.
 Upon uptake through the nucleoside transporter, [18F]L-FAC is phosphorylated by DCK and, subsequently, the 18F moiety can be visualized upon PET imaging.
 As many nucleoside analog prodrugs are chemotherapeutic agents that require DCK for activation, [18F]L-FAC can potentially be used as a marker to predict chemotherapeutic efficacy of these prodrugs.
 In addition, as DCK is upregulated in certain immune cells, such as activated T-cells, [18F]L-FAC can also be used to measure immune activation in response to immunomodulating agents.
 DCK, a rate-limiting enzyme in the nucleoside salvage pathway for DNA synthesis, is overexpressed in certain solid tumors, lymphoid and myeloid malignancies and certain immune cells, such as proliferating T-lymphocytes.
-Check for active clinical trials or closed clinical trials using this agent.
+Check for active clinical trials using this agent.
 (NCI Thesaurus)

 Chemical structure: 1-(2′-deoxy-2′-[18F]fluoroarabinofuranosyl) cytosine